 Next-generation sequencing (NGS) applys many of the same techniques and methods as the Sanger sequencing method, but NGS utilizes modern technology to expedite the DNA sequencing process, which increases accuracy, throughput, and speed.
 Next-generation sequencing is a complex process.
 First, it requires DNA fragments for sequencing to be collected through a process called library preparation.
 Next-generation sequencing library preparation typically involves generating a collection of random DNA fragments from a sample, and this is done by ligating specialized adaptors to the fragmented ends of a genomic DNA sample.
 The adaptors allow the complementary ends of fragmented DNA strands to bond together, which creates one complete strand of DNA.
 Once a library of DNA fragments has been collected, scientists may begin the amplification and sequencing process.

 There are several different approaches for sequencing DNA, each with its own applications and advantages.
 Among the more common of these approaches are pyrosequencing, ion semiconductor sequencing, and Illumina or Solexa sequencing.
 Pyrosequencing is a technique that utilizes fluorescence to detect pyrophosphate release after nucleotides are incorporated into a new strand of DNA.
 This technique can sequence much longer reads than other methods.
 It’s also able to produce results quickly, as this technique utilizes a massive parallel sequencing method in which you can read multiple optical signals simultaneously.
 Conversely, ion semiconductor sequencing does not utilize optical signals in its sequencing process.
 Rather, this method detects hydrogen ions that are released during DNA polymerization and builds a complementary strand based upon the DNA sequence of a template strand.

 The process of DNA sequencing is quite complex, and rather time consuming, so many laboratories turn to automated liquid handling equipment to accelerate the process.
 These highly intelligent technologies help reduce the risk of human error during the labor-intensive process of DNA sequencing and library preparation, which allows laboratories to produce a larger number of libraries within a shorter time frame at a lower cost.
-Automated next-generation sequencing equipment is highly scalable and compatible with several additional systems, which allows for effective use across multiple industries and applications.
+Automated next-generation sequencing library preparation system is highly scalable and compatible with several additional systems, which allows for effective use across multiple industries and applications.